Xavi-Linux/Fatjack/README.md

 7. **To make sure that the project properly runs, notebooks and folders must be at the same filesystem level.
 In other words, the Github repository structure must be exactly replicated on the local filesystem.
 Otherwise, notebooks cannot load the RL libraries.
 This requirement includes renaming neither folders nor files.**
-8. Terminal commands must be executed from the root folder of the project.
+8. Terminal commands must be executed from the root folder of the project, the one containing the whole file structure presented in this repository.